The combinatorial structure of beta negative binomial processes: Applications in Bayesian nonparametrics

-A typical choice for $\nu(\cdot)$ is the family of Gaussian--inverse-Wishart distributions with feature-specific parameters $\Theta^{(j)}$ drawn \iid\ from a distribution $\nu_0$.
-Finally, for every image $i\le n$, conditioned on $W$, the assignment variables $z_{i,1}, \dotsc, z_{i,D_i}$ for the local patches in image $n$ are assumed to form a multivariate P\'olya urn scheme, arising from repeated draws from a Dirichlet-distributed probability vector over $\{(j,k) \st j \le \kappa, \, k \le W_{i,j} \}$.
+A typical choice for $\nu(\cdot)$ is the family of Gaussian--inverse-Wishart distributions with feature-specific parameters $\Theta^{(j)}$ drawn i.i.d. from a distribution $\nu_0$.
+Finally, for every image $i\le n$, conditioned on $W$, the assignment variables $z_{i,1}, \ldots, z_{i,D_i}$ for the local patches in image $n$ are assumed to form a multivariate P\'olya urn scheme, arising from repeated draws from a Dirichlet-distributed probability vector over $\{ (j,k) :j \le\kappa, k \le W_{i,j} \}$.
 The parameters for the Dirichlet distributions are tied in a similar fashion to $\Theta$.
 The interpretation here is that local patch $d$ in image $i$ is assigned to one of the $S_i$ instances of the latent objects appearing in the image.
 The number of object instances to which a patch may be assigned is specific to the image, but components across all images that correspond to the same feature will be similar.

-Latent feature representations are also a natural choice for factor analysis models. \citet{canny2004gap} and \citet{ZHDC12} proposed models for text documents in terms of latent features representing \emph{topics}.
-More carefully, let $\vy_{i,v}$ be the number of occurrences of word $v$ in document $i$.
-Conditioned on $W$ and a collection of nonnegative topic-word weights $\Theta \defas (\theta_{j,v})_{j\le \kappa,\, v\le V}$, the word counts are assumed to be conditionally i.i.d.\ and
+Latent feature representations are also a natural choice for factor analysis models.
+Canny \cite{canny2004gap} and Zhou \textit{et~al.} \cite{ZHDC12} proposed models for text documents in terms of latent features representing \emph{topics}.
+More carefully, let $y_{i,v}$ be the number of occurrences of word $v$ in document $i$.
+Conditioned on $W$ and a collection of non-negative topic-word weights $\Theta\defas(\theta_{j,v})_{j\le\kappa, v\le V}$, the word counts are assumed to be conditionally i.i.d. and

 In other words, the expected number of occurrences of word $v$ in document $i$ is a linear sum of a small number of weighted factors.
-The features here are interpreted as topics: words $v$ such that $\theta_{j,v}$ is large are likely to appear many times.
+The features here are interpreted as topics: words $v$ such that $\theta _{j,v}$ is large are likely to appear many times.
 There are a total of $\kappa$ topics that are shared across the documents.
-The topic-word weights $\Theta$ are typically chosen to be \iid\ Gamma random variates, although there may be reason to prefer priors with dependency enforcing further sparsity.
-This general setup has been applied to other types of data including, e.g., recommendations \citep{gopalan2014bayesian}, where $y_{i,v}$ represents the rating a Netflix user $i$ assigns to a film $v$.
+The topic-word weights $\Theta$ are typically chosen to be i.i.d.
+Gamma random variates, although there may be reason to prefer priors with dependency enforcing further sparsity.
+This general setup has been applied to other types of data including, for example, recommendations \cite{gopalan2014bayesian}, where $y_{i,v}$ represents the rating a Netflix user $i$ assigns to a film $v$.